chadbrewbaker/chadbrewbaker.github.io/_posts/2014-04-07-analogues.markdown

 DRAFT VERSION

-Today we will go over some properties of transoformations that are similar to properties of permutations.
+We will go over some properties of transoformations that are similar to properties of permutations.

 Lets start with the most basic, the number of transformations on n elements, [OEIS_A000312](https://oeis.org/A000312).